Raynes/lein-newnew/README.markdown

 # lein-newnew

-This plugin will replace Leiningen's 'new' task in Leiningen 2.0.
-It is currently in the experimental stage, but is absolutely usable if you want to give it a go.
-Be sure to send me feedback.
+This plugin provides the 'new' task for creating fresh project skeletons from Leiningen 2.0, but is usable from Leiningen 1.x as well.

 It is extensible via templates and has a simple API for creating them.
 With this new task, you can create templates for any sort of project scaffolding you can imagine, as simple or complex as you like.